vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 ### Scenario 4: Quickly issued PRS events
-In this Scenario we are going to look at the buffering behavior when quickly issuing several PlannedReparentShard operations.
+In this scenario we are going to look at the buffering behavior when quickly issuing several PlannedReparentShard operations.
 Restart the VTGate before proceeding to reset the buffering statistics.